pstakem/cFE-Cfs-on-Pi/README.md

 # cFE-Cfs-on-Pi
-related to the core flight system and core flight executive on the Raspberry PI.
+This relates to NASA's Open source core flight system (cFS) and core flight executive (CFE) on the Raspberry PI.
 The cFE is the core flight executive, designed for spacecraft onboard computer use.
 The cFS is the core flight software, containing software elements for various functions under the executive.

-The cFS and cFE are open source products from NASA-Goddard Space Flight Center.
+The cFS and CFE are open source products from NASA-Goddard Space Flight Center.
 This repository contains the instructions on how to connect the Raspberry pi, running some cFE elements, to the Open Source COSMOS software package.